b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - A decision tree is also a nonparametric model.
 - Each $f_m(x)$ defines a discriminant in the $d$-dimensional input space.
 - The hierarchical placement of decisions allows a fast localization of the region covering an input.

+### Univariate Trees

+- In a **univariate tree**, in each internal node, the test uses only one of the input dimensions.
+- Successive decision nodes generate splits orthogonal to each other.
+- Tree induction is the construction of the tree given a training sample.
+- Tree learning algorithms are greedy.